 Just to make sure I was getting this dish right I decided to try it out at the eponymous London restaurant.
 I knew I’d gone to the right place to carry out this research when one of my dinner companions exclaimed in amazement “I think the waiters really are genuinely French!”
 They served the dish with a remoulade sauce (which is effectively aïoli with mustard, shallots, capers, chives and tarragon) and a veal and pork terrine, moistened with a dash of port.
 It was heaven.

 The Poule au Pot restaurant has a boisterous busy-ness, an informal warm welcoming atmosphere with bare wooden floorboards and red wine served in magnums (measured with an old-fashioned wooden ruler at the end of your meal).
 All four of us made different choices from the menu and we all pronounced our choice excellent.
 For more information on the Poule au Pot restaurant – which is highly recommended – go to their website.
+Or better still read through the highly entertaining review by Matthew Norman, in The Guardian.

 * Note: this is a very loose translation by me…